rickkas7/electronsample/README.md

 ## Using the Connection Event Log

-This code sets aside a small portion (522 bytes) of retained memoury for the connection event log.
+This code sets aside a small portion (522 bytes) of retained memory for the connection event log.
 This allows various events and debugging information to be saved across restarts and uploaded via Particle.publish once a cloud connection has finally been made.

 It shows when cellular and cloud connectivity was established or lost, along with timestamps and many other things of interest.